 Managing public share links for a project

 To help you keep track of all the public share links in your project, we’ve created a link manager at the project level.
-Users who have a member role or higher can access the link manager using the “Project Link Manager” button on the project page.
+Researchers can access the link manager using the “Project Link Manager” button on the project page.

 The link manager shows the link title, type, number of views, and expiration date for each public share link in your project.
 Click the “Edit Link” button to edit or delete an individual link.

 Note: The project link manager shows up to 120 public share links.
 If you create more than 120 links in a given project, simply delete any links that are no longer in use to show the most relevant links in the manager.